Skip to main content

 Access Information

 Our rainbow trout redistribution program stocks approximately 100,000 fish at 28 different sites in the Clearwater region throughout the summer for public fishing.
-Several of the sites are ponds that provide excellent fishing opportunities of families with children.
-A good example of this type of fishing water is Karolyn's Pond located at our Red River salmon trap near the Red River Ranger Station.
+Several of the sites are ponds that provide excellent fishing opportunities for families with children.
+A good example of this type of fishing water is Karolyn's Pond located at our Red River Satellite near the Red River Ranger Station.
 Be sure to check out the Clearwater fish stocking and Family Fishing Waters sections of the IDFG website for recent fish stocking dates and other fishing opportunities.